fsantanna/dceu/doc/manual.md

     externally as `x.pub` where `x` is a reference to the task.

-A task can be spawned in a [pool](#TODO) of anonymous tasks, which will control the task lifecycle and automatically releases it from memory on termination.
+A task can be spawned in a [pool](#TODO) of anonymous tasks, which will control the task lifecycle and automatically release it from memory on termination.
+In this case, the task is also attached to the block in which the pool is declared.

 A task can be [tracked](#TODO) from outside with a safe reference to it.
 When a task terminates, it broadcasts an event that clears all of its tracked